-- 1. Student will receive a zero on that assignment and two after school detentions for the first offense. - 2.
-Student will receive a zero on that assignment and one (1) day of ISS (HS) or 1⁄2 days ISS (elem) for the second offense.
+1. Student will receive a zero on that assignment and two after school detentions (HS) or 2 lunch detentions (elem) for the first offense

+2. Student will receive a zero on that assignment and one (1) day of ISS (HS) or 1⁄2 day ISS (elem) for the second offense